Table of Contents

 The neurohypophysis is the location for storage and release of ADH and oxytocin.

-The adenohypophysis synthesizes and secretes six hormones.
+The adenohypophysis synthesizes and secretes six hormones under regulation by hypothalamic releasing hormones.
 Their release is solely triggered by the hormones of the hypothalamus.
-Four of the six hormones are glandotropic, that is: they have an effect on other glands.
+Four of the six hormones are glandotropic, that is, they have an effect on other glands.
 Individual hormones are given their own specific sections below.

-The system is kept within its limits via negative feedback to the hypothalamus and via the hormones released in other organs.
+The system is kept within its limits via negative feedback to the hypothalamus by the hormones released in target organs.
 Thus, pathologically absent feedback can lead to defective regulation.

 |Hypothalamus||Pituitary Gland||Target Organ|